red-blox/zap/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue before you start working on a feature or bug fix so we can discuss it.

+## Logo

+Zap Logo sourced from [Twitter](https://github.com/twitter/twemoji/blob/master/assets/svg/26a1.svg) and is under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.